K4liber/subinterpreters/README.md

 `Subinterpreter` ...

+The `thread scheduler` is a fundamental part of modern operating systems and programming environments that manages the execution of threads in a multi-threaded application.
+Its primary responsibility is to allocate CPU time to different threads, ensuring fair execution and efficient utilization of system resources.
+Thread scheduling is crucial for achieving concurrency, responsiveness, and efficient use of hardware. [https://medium.com/@sadigrzazada20/the-thread-scheduler-4c40c6143009]

 ### The GIL is the cause

 While I was working on a task in one of the projects I struggle with a speed of loading the input data.